5.c. Command Protocols

 This protocol is compatible with the serial protocol used by our other serial motor and servo controllers.
 As such, you can daisy-chain a Maestro on a single serial line along with our other serial controllers (including additional Maestros) and, using this protocol, send commands specifically to the desired Maestro without confusing the other devices on the line.

 To use the Pololu protocol, you transmit 0xAA (170 in decimal) as the first (command) byte, followed by a Device Number data byte.
 The default Device Number for the Maestro is 12, but this is a configuration parameter you can change.
 Any Maestro on the line whose device number matches the specified device number accepts the command that follows; all other Pololu devices ignore the command.
-The remaining bytes in the command packet are the same as the compact protocol command packet you would send, with one key difference: Therefore, the command packet is:
+The remaining bytes in the command packet are the same as the compact protocol command packet you would send, with one key difference: the compact protocol command byte is now a data byte for the command 0xAA and hence must have its most significant bit cleared.
+Therefore, the command packet is:

-0xAA, device number byte, command byte , any necessary data bytes
+0xAA, device number byte, command byte with MSB cleared, any necessary data bytes

 For example, if we want to set the target of servo 0 to 1500 µs for a Maestro with device number 12, we could send the following byte sequence: